 - For a claimant group in the “Trucks” competition litigation.

 - Advising a large African community of over 40,000 in their claims against a major oil company.

 - For the claimants in the “Trains” competition litigation.

 - Advising 365 local authorities in competition claims brought by hundreds of search companies.

-- Acting for the hundreds of ex-servicemen in claims against the MoD in the “Military Deafness” litigation.
+- Acting for the thousands of ex-servicemen in claims against the MoD in the “Military Deafness” litigation.